SixArm/swagger-starter/README.md

 ## Create a Swagger server

-1. Edit the files in this directory as you like.
+Edit the files in this directory as you like:

    * Edit `index.html` to see how to add your file's URL as the default URL.

    * Customize anything you want, such as HTML, CSS, JS.

-2. Copy everything in this directory to any directory on any webserver.
+Copy everything here to any directory on any webserver:

    * We typically put this at the top level of a site, such as `http://example.com/swagger/`.

-   * This directory can be anywhere; it doesn't need to be in the same location as your `swagger.json` file.
+   * This directory can be anywhere; it doesn't need to be with your `swagger.json` file.

    * Browse to the URL.
-This should load the Swagger code and also load your Swagger file.
+This should load the Swagger code and your Swagger file.

-## Swagger YAML to Swagger JSON
+## YAML to JSON

-To translate Swagger YAML to Swagger JSON, you can do it any way you want.
+To translate Swagger YAML to Swagger JSON, you can do it any way you want:

   * If you want a quick web tool, then try [yamltojson.com](http://yamltojson.com/)